What Makes Moqui Cave Great

 Perfect for museum lovers, folklore fanatics, and the culturally curious, Moqui Cave also makes for an interesting diversion to add to the fun of your family vacation.
 Moqui Cave is truly one of a kind.

-If you don’t remember the abundance of artwork by the eccentric former owner, Garth Chamberlain, then you’ll surely register the 1,000 arrowheads and other artifacts of the Ancient Ones as well as all the photographs of more-recent Southern Utah life.
-And then, of course looking at one of the largest fluorescent and fossilized mineral displays in the U.S. is quite impressive as well.
+If you don’t remember the abundance of artwork by the eccentric former owner, Garth Chamberlain, then you’ll surely register the 1,000 arrowheads, numerous dinosaur tracks as well as photographs of more-recent Southern Utah life.
+And then, of course looking at one of the largest fluorescent and fossilized mineral displays in the U.S. is also quite impressive.

 GPS Coordinates: (37.120863, -112.563406)